 - natural history of the honey bee

 - manipulation of a honey bee colony

 Our previous courses have been very popular and very successful.
 Those students who have decided to take the assessment have 100% pass record!
-Please complete and return an application form for our 2019 course.
+Please complete and return an application form for our basic course.